 Based on our review of the medical records of more than 30,000 children and working with families for over 35 years in our clinic, we can be confident in saying that predicting the needs of children from high risk environments is the most difficult area of adoption medicine.
 However, we have learned through our research that when a child is matched with a family, who understands and can meet that child’s mental and physical health needs, a child is able to reach their full potential.

-The major problem that we are only beginning to understand is how early risk factors such as institutional care, loss of a parent/parents, neglect and stressful early transitions impact a child’s health and development in the long term.
+The major problem that we are only beginning to understand is how early risk factors such as prenatal care, institutional care, loss of a parent/parents, neglect and stressful early transitions impact a child’s health and development in the long term.

 The central question is “What can we say about the child being considered by you and your family for adoption?”
 Parents want to know if their child will be at an appropriate developmental stage for their age on arrival home.
-Internationally adopted children often have special needs due to early deprivation of emotional and nutritional nurture; emotional trauma; and unmet medical needs.
+Adopted children often have special needs due to early deprivation of emotional and nutritional nurture; emotional trauma; and unmet medical needs.
 As a group these are children at high risk for mental and physical health issues.
 Oftentimes, necessary health care to address these issues is not available or accessible in their country of birth.

 We know how critical it is for adopting parents to best understand the challenges that lie ahead and to have the available resources to meet those obstacles.
 An adoptive family is a remarkable environment for a child to grow and develop to their full potential and find healing from emotional and physical trauma.
 Every week we meet adopted children, who are thriving in their new families.